Trustworthy-AI-UU-NKI/DIMAF/src/interpretability/README.md

 This folder contains all files related to the interpretability of DIMAF, including:
 - Computation and interpretation of SHAP values
 - Visualization of WSI prototypes
-- Visualization of RNA prototypes (Extra)
+- Visualization of RNA prototypes

 We are currently working on visualizations for further interpretability of DIMAF to provide a deeper understanding of multimodal interactions, both intra- and inter-modal.
 This upcoming feature will offer more robust insights into how different data modalities contribute to survival prediction. **Coming soon – stay tuned!**

 ![Overview of DIMAF](../../docs/dimaf.png)

-# SHAP
+## SHAP
 - `compute_shap.py` – Script that computes SHAP values for the multimodal disentangled representations.
 SHAP values can be calculated per feature (Z^p_, see figure above) or after feature aggregation in the representations (Z_, see figure above).
 Used by `main_survival.py`; see the README in `src` for more information.
 - `visualize_shap.ipynb` – Notebook to visualize the normalized mean absolute SHAP values of the disentangled representations.
 Use this notebook after computing the SHAP values.

-# Visualize WSI prototypes
+## Visualize WSI prototypes
 - `visualize_wsi_feats.ipynb` – Notebook for visualizing the features of one WSI: # TODO
     - Visualizing the mixture proportion distribution
     - Visualizing the prototypes by using the closest patches # TODO